 Content model best practices for Compose

-Use references or Rich text links to "Compose: Page" entries to add links to other pages.
+Use reference fields or Rich text links to page type entries to add links to other pages.
 This will make it easier to resolve and render the links in the frontend application as the linked entry will contain all the information that is required to generate a URL (title, slug, page type).

 We also recommend disabling the option Show: "Create new entries" on a reference field that can link to other pages.